WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

         xCommand Video Selfview Set Mode: On FullscreenMode: On OnMonitorRole: First
         ```

-        - Observe the change to your Codec's Display, you should see your camera feed in Full Screen.
+        - Observe the change to your Codec's Display, you should see your camera's SelfView Video in Full Screen on the OSD of your device.

             - If your video is blank, make sure your device's camera cover(if available) is not closed